leonardgoeke/AnyMOD.jl/docs/src/parameter_list.md

 Costs of operating installed capacities.

-!!! warning "Costs data before efficiency"
+!!! warning "Cost data before efficiency"
     Ensure the cost data provided relates to capacity **before efficiency** (see beginning of section)!
 In general, costs before efficiency can be obtained by dividing costs after efficiency with a nominal efficiency ``K_{before} = \frac{K_{after}}{\eta}``.